Author: Dr. Theo Notteboom

 The port environment exhibits a high level of uncertainty.
 Cargo flows show variability and seasonality caused by economic cycles (peaks and downturns), seasonal fluctuations and time variations, and economic, social, political, nature-related, or health shocks and crises.
 The demand for port services is also affected by the evolutionary trajectories of other infrastructures connected to the port.
 The port choices made by (large) market players such as shippers, shipping lines, and related carrier alliances can also generate traffic volatility.
 Traffic volumes originate from the service patterns of shipping lines which, in turn, depend upon a number of underlying macro and micro-economic variables.
 These variables are often characterized by causal relationships, which increase technical concerns related to selecting the most suitable statistical methods for predicting future traffic flows.

-Quantitative estimation techniques are based on historical data series, allowing to establish trends and causal relations between the objective variable to be forecasted and other covariates.
-These trends and relations are subsequently used in models to predict future developments such as causal and econometric models.
+Quantitative estimation techniques are based on historical data series that establish trends and causal relations between the objective variable to be forecast and other covariates.
+These trends and relations are subsequently used in models, such as causal and econometric models, to predict future developments.
 Quantitative methods include a wide range of techniques:

 - The first set of quantitative forecasting techniques is exclusively based on time series analysis.
 In time series models, the expected future value of a variable, such as traffic, is obtained by extrapolation or mathematical deduction from the historical pattern of the variable concerned.
-Scholars also distinguish between parametric forecasting models, such as assuming a model structure that can be described through well-defined mathematical expressions, and non-parametric ones, which are those that do not base on any definite functional form of the variables.
-The most used are moving average and exponential smoothing, ARIMA (autoregressive integrated moving average) approach, considering or excluding seasonality (SARIMA, X13-ARIMA-SEATS), as well as additional implementations and generalizations (e.g. ARCH and GARCH models).
-These methods enable to depict the main properties of the time series, identify the underlying data generating process, and forecast estimations on future trends.
+Scholars also distinguish between parametric forecasting models, such as assuming a model structure that can be described through well-defined mathematical expressions, and non-parametric ones, which are those not based on any definite functional form of the variables.
+The most used are moving average and exponential smoothing, the ARIMA (autoregressive integrated moving average) approach, and considering or excluding seasonality (SARIMA, X13-ARIMA-SEATS), as well as additional implementations and generalizations (e.g. ARCH and GARCH models).
+These methods enable the depiction of the main properties of the time series, identification of the underlying data generating process, and forecast estimations on future trends.
 To overtake the linearity assumption of the data generating process, Artificial Neural Network (ANN) and smoothing splines models are also suggested.